aaronw4/get2it-fe/README.md

 ### 4️⃣ Key Features

--    feature one
+-    Create, edit, remove tasks
--    feature two
+-    See lists for current, incomplete, and completed tasks
--    feature three
+-    Re-use completed tasks
--    feature four
+-    Toggle in-app notifications for each task
--    feature five
+-    Add a task to your google calendar

 ## 1️⃣ Tech Stack